questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Kind regards

-my neurologist keeps telling me that migraines can only occur in the digestive organs.
+my neurologist keeps telling me that migraines can indeed originate solely in the digestive system.

-I haven't had a headache since I was 70 years old.
+I haven't had a headache since I turned 70.

-Is migraine prophylaxis even appropriate or does it damage the stomach?
+Is migraine prophylaxis even appropriate at this point, or would it be more likely to damage my stomach?

-The nausea with bladder cramps always lasts for several days, during which I lie down.
+The nausea and bladder spasms always last several days, during which I'm bedridden.

-On these days, leg cramps occur, which levodopa helps.
+On these days, I also experience leg cramps, which levodopa helps with.

-Since I am disabled, I don't have many options to change doctors.
+Since I have difficulty walking, I don't have many options for changing doctors.

-That's why I would be grateful for some advice.
+Therefore, I would be grateful for your advice.-

 Dear Margit,

-Migraines can also manifest as abdominal pain, abdominal cramps, diarrhea and other abdominal symptoms.
-However, due to the limited information available, it is not possible to decide whether you have this type of migraine.
-However, it would be worth considering suspending migraine prevention for a while.
-You could then evaluate whether this is effective at all and whether it needs to be continued and whether the course can be changed as a result.
+Migraines can also manifest as abdominal pain, cramps, diarrhea, and other abdominal symptoms.
+However, due to the limited information provided, it's impossible to determine whether you have this subtype of migraine.
+It would be worth considering temporarily suspending your migraine prophylaxis.
+You could then assess whether it's effective and whether it needs to be continued, and whether this might alter the course of your migraines.

 Kind regards

-I am 52 years old and have around 10 migraine days per month.
-If an attack begins and I start with triptans (Allegro, Formigran), then it usually lasts 3-5 days, although I have the impression that the triptans maintain the migraine attack (almost like an addict who gets withdrawal symptoms (= recurrence of the migraine attack).
-Migraine) as soon as the drug is broken down.
+I am 52 years old and have about 10 migraine days per month.
+When an attack starts and I begin taking triptans (Allegro, Formigran), it usually lasts 3-5 days.
+I have the impression that the triptans prolong the migraine attack (almost like an addict experiencing withdrawal symptoms – i.e., a recurrence of the migraine) as soon as the drug is metabolized.
 Ibuprofen does nothing to shorten the duration of the attack.
-If you manage (rarely!) to get the migraine under control with just Voltaren and Metamizole on the first day, then you can usually rest.
+If I manage (rarely!) to control the migraine on the first day using only Voltaren and metamizole, then it usually subsides.A neurologist recommended dihydroergotamine nasal spray to prevent recurrent headaches, which it usually does.
+The spray is no longer approved in Germany and must be obtained from France.

-How many times a month can I safely take the dihydroergotamine spray?
+How often per month can I safely use the dihydroergotamine spray?

 Dear Islay,

-A medication can never be taken without hesitation.
-This is particularly true for dihydroergotamine spray.
-The program you mentioned is about a patient who continued to be treated with triptans despite having a stroke.
-Triptans must not be used if cardiovascular diseases such as a heart attack or stroke have previously occurred.
-It is therefore necessary to have regular follow-up examinations with a doctor if you suffer from migraines and use triptans.
-According to current knowledge, the risk of stroke per se is not increased with triptans.
+No medication can ever be taken without careful consideration.
+This is especially true for dihydroergotamine spray.
+The program you mentioned concerns a patient who continued to be treated with triptans despite having suffered a stroke.
+Triptans must not be used if cardiovascular diseases such as a heart attack or stroke have occurred previously.
+Therefore, it is also necessary to have regular check-ups with a doctor if you suffer from migraines and use triptans.
+According to current knowledge, the risk of stroke is not inherently increased by triptans.

-I am not aware of any relevant studies for dihydroergotamine.
-However, unlike triptans, it does not work selectively, but rather throughout the body.
+I am not aware of any studies on dihydroergotamine.
+However, unlike triptans, it does not act selectively, but rather throughout the entire body.
 Therefore, side effects on the vascular system are more likely.

 Kind regards

-Severe migraines.
-MÜK.
-Depressive phases.
-Since then it has been stopped prophylactically with Beloc Zok mite 47.5 mg (1 1/2 in the morning, 1 in the evening) and venlafaxine 37.5 mg (112.5 mg in the morning).
-For acute treatment Ascotop 5 mg and naproxen.
-After half a year of improvement.
-Attack-free phases of 2-3 weeks :-) The attacks have been increasing again since the beginning of the year.
-Despite beta blockers, blood pressure was usually 140/92-95 (this was also the case before Beloc, but much higher in the clinic).
-Overall, I have become calmer, which is good for me.
-I attribute this primarily to venlafaxine.
-However, as before with MÜK, I often feel dizzy again, i.e. dizziness and dizziness, so that I have trouble concentrating and I tend to avoid driving.
+I'm 49 and was in Kiel in 2014.
+I suffered from severe migraines, medication overuse headache (MOH), and depressive episodes.
+Since then, I've been on prophylactic medication with Beloc Zok mite 47.5 mg (1.5 tablets in the morning, 1 in the evening) and Venlafaxine 37.5 mg (112.5 mg in the morning).
+For acute treatment, I take Ascotop 5 mg and Naproxen.
+After six months, I experienced improvement, with attack-free periods of 2-3 weeks. :-) Since the beginning of this year, the attacks have become more frequent again.
+Despite the beta-blockers, my blood pressure is usually around 140/92-95 (it was the same before Beloc, but much higher in the hospital).
+Overall, I've become calmer, which is good for me.
+I attribute this primarily to the Venlafaxine.
+However, as with the previous MOH, I'm also experiencing dizziness more often—a feeling of unsteadiness and lightheadedness—making it difficult to concentrate, and I tend to avoid driving.
 My question: How long is migraine prophylaxis taken?
 Forever?
-In intervals with breaks lasting several months?
-Does it make sense to continue taking beta blockers (ACE inhibitors are not possible, I react to this with an extreme, persistent dry cough; weight gain of 8 kg due to beta blockers)?
-Without prophylaxis, I would be afraid of a repeat of the attacks like in Kiel.
-My neurologist helps me and has also implemented the clinic's treatment plan, but in my 20 years of medical odyssey I have only met really good migraine specialists in Kiel.
-And: During a severe attack that had lasted a whole week, my doctor gave me intravenous aspirin to stop the attack.
-Unfortunately it didn't help at all.
-Are there special migraine medications to stop intravenous attacks?
+In intervals with breaks of several months?
+Does it make sense to continue taking beta-blockers (ACE inhibitors are not an option, as I react to them with an extremely persistent, irritating cough; beta-blockers have caused me to gain 8 kg)?
+Without prophylaxis, I would be afraid of another spate of attacks like the one in Kiel.
+My neurologist is helping me and has implemented the clinic's treatment plan, but in about 20 years of doctor visits, I have only encountered truly good migraine specialists in Kiel.

 Dear Binchen,

 Migraine prophylaxis should be taken for as long as necessary.
-This can be seen primarily in how many migraine days there are per month and whether the acute medication is sufficiently effective.
-If the migraine is very aggressive and you have more than 7 migraine days per month, which are difficult to treat with acute medication, long-term migraine prophylaxis may be necessary, in individual cases even for decades.
-Breaks of several months may be possible if there is a temporary significant improvement and you want to try to avoid it.
-Based on your descriptions, I think continuing a beta blocker is worth considering.
-Aspirin can be given intravenously as a replacement medication for migraine attacks that are otherwise resistant to treatment.
-It is important that 1 g is administered.
-The effect can be improved by adding an anti-nausea drug such as metoclopramide to the infusion.
-For severe, treatment-resistant migraine attacks, there are also other special options that can be given in an emergency situation.
-These include, for example, Novaminsulfone, Prednisolone and others.
+This is primarily determined by the number of migraine days per month and whether acute medication is sufficiently effective.
+If the migraine is very aggressive and there are more than seven migraine days per month that are also difficult to treat with acute medication, migraine prophylaxis may be necessary long-term, in some cases even for decades.
+Breaks of several months are possible if there is a temporary significant improvement and one wishes to try discontinuing the medication.
+Based on your description, continuing a beta-blocker seems worth considering.
+As an alternative medication for otherwise treatment-resistant migraine attacks, aspirin can be administered intravenously.
+It is important to administer 1 gram.
+The effect can be improved by adding an anti-nausea medication such as metoclopramide to the infusion.
+For severe, treatment-resistant migraine attacks, there are also other specific options that can be administered in emergency situations.
+These include, for example, metamizole, prednisolone, and others.

 Kind regards

-This is my first time in headbook.
-I have to apologize for not using the salutation in my already posted comment.
-I'll make up for it here :-)
+This is my first time using Headbook.
+I apologize for not using a salutation in my previous comment.
+I'm rectifying that now :-)

 Thanks so much